-If the player has a good first touch skill, he or she receives the pass, controls it, then passes the ball to another teammate or strike the ball to score a goal.
+If the player has a good first touch skill, he or she receives the pass, controls it, then passes the ball to another teammate or strikes the ball to score a goal.

 A player with a poor first touch will always lose the ball to the opponent because he or she could not receive it properly and bring it under control.

-In most cases, this type of player is a liability in the team that nobody wants to play with because they can demotivate teammates, concede goals, or missed a goal-scoring opportunity
+In most cases, this type of player is a liability in the team that nobody wants to play with because they can demotivate teammates, concede goals, or miss a goal-scoring opportunity

 The First Impression Matters

 There is a saying that goes like this, “First impression matters”.
 In soccer, coaches and scouts always look for a player with good first touch skills because it is an indicator that the player can contribute positively to the team.

 They are favored by the coach and easily become regular starters in all the matches they play.
 A soccer scout is someone who goes out to other schools or goes to tournaments looking to recruit new talents for their clubs.

 The quicker a player develops his or her first touch skills the better are their chances of earning a place on the team and the prospects of being recruited look promising.

 The Soccer 1000 Touches Concept